Policy valid as of October 1, 2014

 This blog abides by word of mouth marketing standards.
 I believe in honesty of relationship, opinion and identity.
 The compensation received may influence the advertising content, topics or posts made in this blog.
 That content, advertising space or post will be clearly identified as paid or sponsored content.

-I am often asked to review products.
+I am frequently asked to review products.
 I only choose to review those items that may be of use to me or of interest to my readers.
 I always give my honest opinions, findings, beliefs, or experiences on those topics or products.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.

 This blog does not contain any content which might present a conflict of interest.